Dibedy/The-MCSR-Practice-Map/README.md

   - Replica - Rebuild the shown builds as quick as possible
   - Save the Cat - Save the cat, by crafting faster, than the lava flows
   - Run N' Jump - Complete as many jumps as possible to set a new PB
+  - Gambling with coins you get from Queue Games
+  - Pets you can buy with coins
 - **Hub System**
   - Supports `/trigger repairhub` if you break a sign, block or anything else in the hub
   - Supports `/trigger <Practice Section>` for quick scenario switching